AntoniosMalak/arabic-dialect/README.md

 # arabic-dialect
 ## This project to calssify 17 arabic dialect.
 ________________________
-I have a data which include 2 colmuns (ids and dialect) and [API](https://recruitment.aimtechnologies.co/ai-tasks) to downlaod texts from it.
+I have data that include 2 columns (ids and dialect) and [API](https://recruitment.aimtechnologies.co/ai-tasks) to downlaod texts from it.
+I worked in four steps we will see it.
+### Data fetching from API